devlop-suraj/Fitness-Tracking-App-IOS-Android/readme.md

  "npm install -g expo-cli"

 ✅ 3.
 Start the Project:
-   npx expo start
+   "npx expo start"
    This will launch the Expo development server.
 You can then:

-  Open it in your browser.  ->  Scan the QR code in the Expo Go app (Android/iOS). ->Launch an emulator (if set up)
+  Open it in your browser or it will show qr code in your terminal itself  ->  Scan the QR code in the Expo Go app (Android/iOS). -> Enjoy app

 """"""""""""""""""